The antioxidant peptides from walnut protein hydrolysates and their protective activity against alcoholic injury

 17

-the side eects associated with
+the side effects associated with

 their long-term use are unavoidable.
 A number of studies have